Quantum Approximate Markov Chains are Thermal: Results

 The theorem above states that if we choose the region $B$ sufficiently large, the Gibbs state can be approximately recovered from the partial trace over $C$ by performing a recovery map on $B$.
 In turn, the statement implies the corresponding conditional mutual information decays similarly: \bcor~ Under the setting of Theorem~\ref{m.mthm2},

-\ecor Therefore, $I(A:C|B)_\rho\leq \cO(e^{-\Th(\sqrt{d(A,C)})})$.
-As shown in Corollary~\ref{cor1}, Theorem \ref{m.mthm2} implies that any 1D Gibbs state of a short-range Hamiltonian is a quantum approximate Markov chain.
-Conversely, Theorem \ref{mthm1} shows that any 1D state which is a quantum approximate Markov chain can be well-approximated by 1D Gibbs state of some short-range Hamiltonian.
+\ecor Therefore, $I(A:C|B)_\rho\leq \cO(e^{-\Th(\sqrt{d(A,C)})})$ and thus any 1D local Gibbs state is a quantum approximate Markov chain with small $\veps$ after certain coarse-graining.
+Conversely, Theorem \ref{mthm1} shows that any quantum approximate Markov chain can be well-approximated by some 1D local Gibbs state.
 Therefore the combination of the two results can be regarded as a variant of the Hammersley-Clifford theorem for quantum approximate Markov chains.
 Below we discuss two implications of our results: